 This period of time the northern Chile rivers are getting on the marginally low side.
 Whitewater kayakers follow the water to the Pucon and Futaleufu regions and surrounding drainages.
 Pucon has the most diverse variety of beginner, intermediate, advanced and expert kayaking in Chile.
 While, the Futaleufu is singularly argued by many as the world’s best whitewater river.
 Keep in mind the Futa is optimal from JAN to FEB, with shoulder months November and December often being gravely high.

-Pucon Chile is located on the flanks of the Andes within a temperate rainforest where rivers flow based on both rain and snowmelt to the nearby Pacific Ocean.
+Pucon Chile, located on the flanks of the Andes within a temperate rainforest where rivers flow based on both rain and snowmelt to the nearby Pacific Ocean.
 Imagine placing a string of volcanos which multiply the number of drainages, canyons, rivers, and waterfalls.
 Volcanos, glaciers and tectonic events also formed numerous lakes.
-It’s a whitewater anomaly with whitewater recreation for all levels from family to expert, and fisherman to rafter.
+It’s an anomaly with whitewater recreation for all levels from family to expert, and fisherman to rafter.

-Know when is best for your kayak skills.
+Know when is best for your kayak skills to kayak Chile

 October to November Chile Kayaking.
 The late spring season Chile’s rivers are flowing with lots of waterfall and river options.

-- Kayaking Chile Pucon Creek Week (III+ to IV+), NOV – DEC.
+- Kayaking Chile Pucon Creek Week (ADVANCED), NOV – DEC.
 Chile Kayak trips for the experienced kayaker seeking to notch waterfalls and expert coaching.

 December to March Chile Kayaking.
 These are the core summer months of the Chile kayak season offering everything including beginner, intermediate, and advanced kayaking adventures.
 The sun is shining, its warm with long days and the rivers are inviting kayakers.
 The northern rivers tend to dry up and kayakers migrate to Pucon for the many options and adventures.
 Pucon Kayak Retreat offers kayak trips based on skill levels.